 The saw is comfortable to use and easy to carry.
 Gone are the days of strapping your Igloo Tool to the outside of a pack; the lightweight and compact Basecamp saw folds to half its size (the same length as a collapsed probe set) to fit inside your pack.
 It’s convenient to take on your Denali or Rainier expedition to build windbreaks for your tent.
 Of course, you can always build that igloo, too—just for fun.

-With these new saws, MSR continues its legacy of researching, developing and testing products to ensure the safest, most efficient and best performing gear in the field.
+With these saws, MSR continues its legacy of researching, developing and testing products to ensure the safest, most efficient and best-performing gear in the field.
 To learn more about our snow tools, take a behind-the-scenes look at some of our practice use testing, learn how to use them, or go deeper into the design technology of MSR saws.

 - MSR’s Innovative Backcountry Gear for Skiing & Snowshoeing

 - Manufacturing Safety: Snow Tools Made the MSR Way

 - Getting the Shot: Behind the Scenes on the MSR Snow Tools Photoshoot